 The Lenzing Group carries obligations for severance payments and anniversary benefits for former employees of certain sold equity investments up to the amount of the notional claims at the sale date.
 Provisions were recognized for these obligations as at the reporting date at an amount equal to their present value calculated in accordance with actuarial principles.
 Lenzing AG, in particular, has also assumed liabilities to secure third-party claims against consolidated companies; these claims are considered unlikely to be realized.
 The Managing Board is not aware of any other financial obligations with a significant impact on the financial position and financial performance of the Group.

-A lawsuit was filed in a US court against Lenzing AG for unspecified damages in connection with a former investment.
+In the 2021 financial year, a lawsuit was filed in a US court against Lenzing AG for unspecified claims for damages in connection with a former investment.
 Lenzing AG has rejected these claims.
-The management does not consider of damages to be probable.
+Payment of damages was not considered probable by management as at December 31, 2022 as well as at December 31, 2021.
+Details about the provision for legal defense costs are provided in note 31.